- Home

 The programme has been designed to give you as much “hands-on” experience with professional camera, sound and editing equipment as practical.
 We primarily use state-of-the-art digital cameras for recording images then edit those images on non-linear digital editing systems, as used in the professional industry.

 You will gain a broad introduction, as well as secure a good understanding, of different aspects of the screen industry.
-This will prepare you for employment or enable you to go on to further Screen study in the Bachelor of Creative Practice.
-The depth of the course allows you to look at opportunities working in film, television, web and non-broadcast media.
-We aim to give you the skills to build your career in the area of your choice whether that be camera, sound, editing, directing, script writing, producing or another specialised field.
+This will prepare you for employment or enable you to go on to further screen study in the Bachelor of Creative Practice.

-- Further your study pathway with the Bachelor of Creative Practice followed by postgraduate study
+Further your study pathway with the Bachelor of Creative Practice followed by postgraduate study.

 Dates